Treatment for depression usually involves a combination of self-help, talking therapies and medicines.

 If you have mild to moderate depression that is not improving, or moderate depression, you may find a talking therapy helpful.

-A GP can refer you for talking treatment, or you can refer yourself directly to an NHS psychological therapies service (IAPT) without a referral from a GP.
+A GP can refer you for talking treatment, or you can refer yourself directly to an NHS talking therapies service without a referral from a GP.

 Moderate to severe depression